 Day one: With our body clocks screaming 5am, we push on.
-Picking up the massive Yukon XL and swapping sim cards to local variants, we delay checking into the hotel and do a spot of shopping in east Las Vegas After a Carl’s Jr, we found a Kmart having a closing down sale and snap up some bargains before stocking up on supplies in Sam’s Club.
-Knowing the back streets of the city, we made our way to the hotel without having to negotiate the death trap of the freeway.
+Picking up the massive Yukon XL and swapping sim cards to local variants, we delay checking into the hotel to do a spot of shopping in east Las Vegas.
+After a Carl’s Jr lunch, we found a Kmart having a closing down sale and snap up some bargains before stocking up on supplies in Sam’s Club.
+Knowing the back streets of the city like freaking locals, we made our way to the hotel without having to negotiate the death trap that is the I-15 freeway.

-“If anyone comments that 45 degrees in Vegas is ok because it’s a ‘dry heat’, opening the car door is akin to opening your oven… every time we get out, we’re checking whether we’ve still got eyebrows”
+Before anyone comments that 45 degrees in Vegas is ok because it’s a ‘dry heat’; remember that opening the car door is akin to opening your oven… every time we get out, we’re checking whether we’ve still got eyebrows

 Dropping our luggage in the room, we were back out and heading to Walmart for more retail therapy.
 With our bodies screaming enough as we’d now been awake well over 24 hours, we grabbed dinner at Raising Cane’s and made our way to bed.

 Day One Gallery: